ajakef/gem-firmware/README.md

 Select the serial port in the Tools > Port menu.
 The Arduino IDE can be clumsy about serial port selection, so you may have to re-do this later if an error occurs, including possibly having to unplug and plug in the connector.

 Click the right-arrow "Upload" button in the top left of the Arduino IDE window.
 Note that this compiles the code and then uploads it.
 It will take a minute or two to upload and verify the program.
-If successful, the output window at the bottom will say ```avrdude done.
-Thank you.```
+If successful, the window below the code will say ```Done Uploading.```.